Crumb Top Baking

 Pinterest image for almond flour vanilla cupcakes.

-These Vanilla Almond Flour Cupcakes are gluten-free and oil-free with a tender and fluffy texture.
-They have a subtle, sweet vanilla flavour and require just 6 ingredients!
-If you’ve tried this almond flour lemon cake, you’ll love these almond flour vanilla cupcakes!
+These Vanilla Almond Flour Cupcakes are gluten-free and oil-free with a soft and tender texture.
+They have a subtle, sweet vanilla flavor and require just 6 ingredients!
+They're not overly sweet, with just enough sugar to add a hint of sweetness.
+These cupcakes don't have any oil, and thanks to a simple trick of beating the eggs and sugar together until foamy, these cupcakes are light and fluffy!
+If you've tried my almond flour lemon cake, you'll love these almond flour vanilla cupcakes!

 Side view of half a cupcake on a cupcake liner and exposing the inside texture.